Best EU Country for Business 2024

 Cyprus

-International firms in Cyprus receive special tax incentives.
-The low tax rates are also given to businessmen-citizens of Cyprus.
-These facts allow calling Cyprus a tax haven.
-The difference from the direct offshore zones is that the tax incentives in tax havens apply not only to foreign companies, but to all local ones.
+International companies in Cyprus enjoy special tax incentives.
+These low tax rates also apply to businessman-citizens of Cyprus.
+Such facts allow us to call Cyprus a tax haven.
+The difference from the direct offshore zones is that the tax incentives in tax havens apply not only to foreign companies but to all local ones.

 A company may be managed and controlled from an office in Cyprus and still be non-resident.